 A jurisdiction then must submit its completed AFH to HUD for review.
-A submitted AFH must include a summary of comments received and explanations for why it did not accept any commenter-recommended changes.
+Its submitted AFH must include a summary of comments received and explanations for why it did not accept any changes to the draft AFH that commenters recommended.
 24 C.F.R. § 5.154(d)(6).
 HUD must then review the AFH, which it "will not accept" if it "finds that the AFH or a portion of the AFH is inconsistent with fair housing or civil rights requirements or is substantially incomplete," 24 C.F.R. § 5.162(b)(1).
 "Substantially incomplete" includes, among other things, failure to meet required community participation and consultation requirements.
 24 C.F.R. § 5.162(b)(1)(ii)(A).
 If HUD does not accept an Assessment, it must specify the reasons for non-acceptance and "provide guidance on how the AFH should be revised in order to be accepted."
 24 C.F.R. § 5.162(b)(2).

-The AFFH Rule links this required AFH submission and review to a jurisdiction's Consolidated Plan schedule.
-A jurisdiction must submit its AFH months before its Consolidated Plan, to permit review and, if necessary, revision without delaying acceptance of the Consolidated Plan and the flow of federal funds.
+The AFFH Rule links this required AFH submission and review to each jurisdiction's Consolidated Plan schedule.
+A jurisdiction must submit its AFH several months in advance of its consolidated plan, to permit review and, if necessary, revision without holding up acceptance of the Consolidated Plan and the continued flow of federal funds.
 24 C.F.R. § 5.160; see 80 Fed.
 Reg.
-42,311 (AFH submission is in advance of Consolidated Plan to permit rigorous review and revision without delaying federal funding).
+42,311 (explaining that AFH submission is in advance of Consolidated Plan to permit rigorous review and revision without delaying federal funding).
 But if the jurisdiction ultimately submits a Consolidated Plan without an approved AFH, that "will automatically result in the loss of CDBG funds to which the jurisdiction would otherwise be entitled."
 24 C.F.R. § 5.162(d)(1) (emphasis added).
 HUD thus has no discretion to continue funding jurisdictions for which it has not approved an AFH.

-Since the AFFH Rule's promulgation in 2015, the new process has greatly improved jurisdictions' commitments to furthering fair housing.
-One study comparing the 28 AFHs submitted to HUD between October 2016 and July 2017 with the AIs previously prepared by the same participants found striking improvements.
+Since the AFFH Rule's promulgation in 2015, the new process has greatly improved jurisdictions' commitments to affirmatively further fair housing.
+One study comparing the twenty-eight AFHs submitted to HUD between October 2016 and July 2017 with the AIs previously prepared by the same participants found striking improvements.
 Whereas the AIs had contained nebulous goals, the AFHs contained concrete ones with quantifiable metrics of success, concrete policies to be enacted, and projected timelines to hold them accountable.
-See generally Steil Decl.
+See generally Decl. of Justin Steil.

-For example, Paramount, CA committed to making amendments to its zoning ordinance (by specific deadlines) to make its housing more inclusive, such as allowing group homes for people with disabilities.
-See Steil Decl. ¶ 20.
-New Orleans, LA promised to create 140 affordable rental units in high opportunity areas by 2021.
-See Ciardullo Decl. ¶ 10.
-Chester County, PA similarly committed to creating 200 new affordable units in high opportunity neighborhoods across the county by 2021.
-See Steil Decl. ¶ 20.
+For example, Paramount, California committed to making specified amendments to its zoning ordinance (by specific deadlines) to make its housing more inclusive, such as by allowing group homes for people with disabilities in residential zones.
+See Decl. of Justin Steil ¶ 20.
+New Orleans, Louisiana promised to create 140 affordable rental units in high opportunity areas by 2021.
+See Decl. of Maxwell Ciardullo ¶ 10.
+Chester County, Pennsylvania similarly committed to creating 200 new affordable units in high opportunity neighborhoods across the county by 2021.
+See Decl. of Justin Steil at ¶ 20.

-Philadelphia's AFH identified widespread evictions in predominantly minority neighborhoods as a barrier to fair housing.
+Philadelphia's AFH identified widespread evictions in predominantly minority neighborhoods as a substantial barrier to fair housing.
 The city committed to taking concrete steps in response, including creating an "Eviction Prevention Project" pursuant to which lawyers and advocates will represent those facing unjust eviction.
-See Urevick-Ackelsberg Decl. ¶ 10.
-The Philadelphia AFH also highlighted the inability of low-income homeowners, who are disproportionately African American and Latino, to secure capital to repair their homes and committed the City to funding a program to help low-income homeowners make basic repairs and to help persons with disabilities adapt their homes for their needs.
-Id. ¶ 11.
+See Decl. of Daniel Urevick-Ackelsberg at ¶ 10.
+The Philadelphia AFH also highlighted the inability of low-income homeowners to secure capital to repair their homes and committed the City to funding a program to help low-income homeowners make basic repairs and to help persons with disabilities adapt their homes for their needs.
+Id. at ¶ 11.